 High school.
 I thought I knew what I was doing with a fly rod for about a year or so (turns out, I didn’t) and then I went off to college in Colorado where a couple seasoned buddies of mine showed me the ways.
 They had grown up fishing in Wyoming and Alaska so whenever we went out for a day, I was like a kid in a candy shop soaking up every bit of information I could get.
 The rest is history.

 I’m consistently impressed and amazed by how smart and unpredictable fish can be.
 That challenge and reward for getting it right every now and then is what keeps me going.
 In the last few years though, I’ve learned that it’s a lot less about outsmarting fish and a lot more about learning something new every time, and enjoying the time you have out there altogether.
 Cliche, but it’s true.

-If you were only allowed to fish with one fly for there of your life (regardless of species), what would it be?
+If you were only allowed to fish with one fly for the rest of your life (regardless of species), what would it be?